 “In Getting Medieval: Sexualities and Communities, Pre- and Postmodern, I focused on the pose of touching across time, collapsing time through affective contact between marginalized people now and then, and I suggest that with such queer historical touches we can form communities across time."

 Blue Angels, a series of collodion-based portraits made in collaboration with the culturally diverse drag (Queen & King) community in Chicago.
 The work is manifested in one of a kind ambrotypes on black glass and a limited edition of salt prints.
 Blue Angels is concerned with questions about the lack of visual representation of LGBTQ+ persons from the 19th century.

 I have used wet-plate photography as the medium for a conversation regarding representation in the Victorian era because it was popular image making technology of the time, and is central to communicating a rich and multi layered history of queer community.
-Blue Angels has given me the opportunity in investigate a history of the late 19th century, creating a unique body of wet-plate images that can tell an alternative story about inclusion.
+Blue Angels investigates a history of the late 19th century, creating a unique body of wet-plate images that tells an alternative story about inclusion.

 “Queer time perhaps emerges most spectacularly, at the end of the twentieth century, from within those gay communities whose horizons of possibility have been severely diminished by the AIDS epidemic… And yet queer time, even as it emerges for the AIDS crisis, is not about compression and annihilation; it is also about the potentiality of life unscripted by the conventions of family, inheritance and child rearing”